ryudeveloper/PrimeNumberGenerators/README.md

 # Bcpowmod:
   This function is used for efficiently computing a^b % c using the binary exponentiation method, which is crucial for handling large numbers involved in primality tests.

+# Example Usage:
+  Running this code will generate the first 10 prime numbers greater than 1000.
+You can adjust the $min and $num variables to generate different sets of primes.